 The cute little 12-inches-short species of fairy penguins have been for centuries ruling the island.
-Tourists flock the island to watch the intriguing penguin parade.
+Tourists flock to the island to watch the intriguing penguin parade.
 If you have a keen interest, you may also join a guided tour where you'll get a chance to walk among the penguins.
-If you have more days in hand, you can take some time to witness its other wildlife like koalas, wallabies, elusive anteaters, seals and whales.
+If you have more days in hand, you can take some time to witness its other wildlife like koalas, wallabies, elusive anteaters, seals, and whales.

 Cape Town, South Africa

 This is the only time we can legitimately use the word ‘jackass’.
 African penguin or the 'jackass penguin', endemic to this region is a part of the popular tourist circuit.
-Found on the Boulders Beach, about 39 km from Cape Town, it is one of the more commercialised places in South Africa.
+Found on Boulders Beach, about 39 km from Cape Town, it is one of the more commercialized places in South Africa.
 There are broadwalk viewing areas that give you excellent photography opportunities.
 If serendipity is your thing, you may even encounter a penguin while you’re swimming or diving.

 Otago Peninsula, New Zealand

 An island formed out of the anger of a volcanic eruption, more so beautiful than ever, is a place of wildlife miracle.
 Along with penguins, you can also spot seals and sea lions.
-Albeit watching penguins is ‘the’ thing here, locals emphasize on environmental education and sustainable ecotourism.
+Albeit watching penguins is ‘the’ thing here, locals emphasize environmental education and sustainable ecotourism.
 Penguin conservation and habitat restoration are of prime importance.
-You can even experience a sunrise tour of yellow-eyed penguin colony and watch the birds in entire glory.
+You can even experience a sunrise tour of the yellow-eyed penguin colony and watch the birds in their entire glory.

 Tierra del Fuego, Argentina & Chile